 |Scottish Higher/Advanced Higher||Advanced Higher Level/Higher Level

-A minimum of 5Bs from any combination of advanced higher and higher.
+A minimum of 5Bs from any combination of Higher levels and advanced Higher levels.
 Consideration will only be given to advanced highers in different subjects to those of highers.
 All grades offered must be at least B.

 |AQA Baccalaureate||Will be considered.|

 |Graduate application||We welcome applications from graduates holding a 2:2 classification, or above.
 For queries about the suitability of your degree, please contact the Admissions Tutor in the first instance.
 Experience in health care is also an advantage.|

 |Access||The Access to HE Diploma should include 45 credits at Level 3 in a Biological, Psychological, Sociological or Health related subject (all should be new learning, ie. GCSE awards cannot be APL'd against the Diploma).
 30 credits passed at distinction and the remaining 15 credits must be passed at merit or higher.
 The diploma qualification should be supported by a sound academic background.
 We would usually expect applicants to meet the GCSE requirements listed.